Fiserv/ch-ttp-androidsdk/README.md

 ## Step 1: Obtain API Credentials

-- Access the [developer dashboard](?path=docs/Getting-Started/Getting-Started-Dev-Portal.md) to create a workspace by using a [certification or production MID](?path=docs/Resources/Guides/Dev-Studio/Account-Management.md) and to obtain an [API-Key and API-Secret](?path=docs/Resources/Guides/Dev-Studio/Key-Management.md).
+- Access the developer dashboard to create a workspace by using a certification or production MID and to obtain an API-Key and API-Secret [ by following the steps here](https://developer.fiserv.com/product/CommerceHub/docs/?path=docs/In-Person/Integrations/Mobile-SDK/Android-TTP.md&branch=preview).

 <!-- theme: info -->
 > These are required in the app.
 Please contact your account representative to obtain your `ppId` and `hostPort`.